 Understanding HSS (Humbucker-Single-Single) with Coil-Split Pickup Configuration

-The HSS configuration combines a humbucker in the bridge position with single-coils in the middle and neck positions, offering a versatile tonal range.
-The coil-split feature allows the humbucker to function as a single-coil, providing additional flexibility.
+The HSS configuration combines a humbucker pickup in the bridge position with two single-coils in the middle and neck positions.
+This is a "best of both worlds" setup, offering versatility that can handle a wider range of musical styles.
+The coil-split feature is a game-changer, allowing the powerful humbucker to function as a single-coil with the flip of a switch.

 Key Features of HSS with Coil-Split: